 Re-enable your Hub to activate the replaced Certificate Authority.

-Once the CA is uploaded, all existing devices will have their Scaleway certificates deleted, as they won’t match the newly installed Certificate Authority.
-You will need to generate new certificates for those devices for them to be able to connect again.
+Once the CA is uploaded, all existing devices will have their Scaleway certificates deleted, as they will not match the newly installed Certificate Authority.
+You will need to generate new certificates on your side to be able to connect your devices again.